Tradeoffs and Comparison Complexity: Introduction

-In our preference reversal experiments, we 1) reproduce classic reversals in lottery choice and document similar reversals in intertemporal choice, and 2) test the novel prediction that these reversals can be eliminated by manipulating the relative ease of comparing options to prices.
-Consistent with our model and existing findings, we find that subjects give higher valuations for high-risk vs. low-risk lotteries (high-delay vs. low-delay payments) when valuing options against money, yet exhibit the opposite preference when choosing directly between options.
-In line with the model, however, the inconsistency between valuations and direct choice disappears when subjects instead value lotteries (delayed payments) using probability equivalents (time equivalents).
+Second, we run a series of experiments to document novel empirical patterns predicted by our framework---specifically that preference reversals and canonical distortions in lottery and intertemporal valuation can be eliminated or reversed by manipulating tradeoffs as our model predicts.
+In our preference reversal experiments, we reproduce classic reversals in lottery choice and document similar reversals in intertemporal choice, and show that these reversals can be eliminated by manipulating the relative ease of comparing options to prices.
+In line with the model, the inconsistencies between valuations and direct choice disappear when subjects instead value lotteries (delayed payments) using probability equivalents (time equivalents).

-Finally, we document that two classic valuation patterns, probability-weighting and hyperbolic discounting, can be reversed by manipulating tradeoffs in the valuation task.
-In line with model predictions, we find that using probability equivalents rather than certainty equivalents to estimate the probability weighting function results in apparent \textit{underweighting} of small probabilities and \textit{overweighting} of large probabilities.
-Similarly, relative to the discounting revealed by their present value equivalents, subjects' time equivalents exhibit \textit{overvaluation} for delays close to the present and \textit{undervaluation} for longer delays. \\ \\ \textbf{\textit{Benchmarking predictive power.}} Using our binary choice datasets, we structurally estimate our model and compare its performance to leading benchmarks.
-In all three domains, our model explains a large share of variation in choice rates not captured by existing models, and substantially outperforms leading models in lottery and intertemporal choice, explaining 10--22\% more variation than cumulative prospect theory and hyperbolic discounting.
-Following \cite{fudenberg_measuring_2022}, we characterize the \textit{completeness} of our theory in capturing the predictable variation in choice rates relative to a flexible predictive model trained on our data.
-Our model explains 70\% of the predictable variation in our multiattribute choice data, and over 90\% in lottery and intertemporal choice.
-We also estimate the \textit{restrictiveness} of our models, a measure of how well the model fits simulated ``synthetic'' choice data \citep{fudenberg_how_2023}.
-Our model is less restrictive than the leading model in multiattribute choice, but is \textit{more} restrictive than leading models in lottery and intertemporal choice. \\
+Finally, we document that two classic valuation patterns, probability-weighting and hyperbolic discounting, reverse when we manipulate tradeoffs in the valuation task.
+In line with model predictions and existing findings, we find that using probability equivalents rather than certainty equivalents to estimate risk preferences results in apparent \textit{underweighting} of small probabilities and \textit{overweighting} of large probabilities.
+Similarly, relative to the discounting revealed by present value equivalents, time equivalents exhibit \textit{overvaluation} for delays close to the present and \textit{undervaluation} for longer delays.\\